RDFLib/OWL-RL/README.rst

 * :code:`scripts/closure.py`: script that can be run locally on to transform a file into RDF (on the standard output).
 Run the script with :code:`-h` to get the available flags.

-* ./doc: (epydoc) documentation of the classes and functions.

 The package requires Python version 3.5 or higher; it depends on `RDFLib`_; version 4.2.2 or higher is required.
 If you need the python 2.7.x compatible version, see the @/py2 branch in this repository.

 .. _RDFLib: https://github.com/RDFLib